lacop/edmonds/README.md

 Code coverage tested with `lcov`, implementation has 100% coverage but is reported slightly lower, see the [report](https://lacop.github.io/edmonds/).

 Usage
 -----

 I don't recommend using this for anything serious since there are faster and more tested implementations.
 If you still wish to do so, refer to `main.cpp`.

+To build simply run `cmake .` and then `make`.
+If you don't have/like cmake just build and link `main.cpp` or `test.cpp` with all other files.